 Cell phone reception: Good to fair on the Sleeping Giant and Ho’opi’i Falls hikes; weak to none on the Kuilau Ridge Trail

 Dogs: Bringing pets into Hawaii requires an elaborate process that must be started at least 120 days in advance.
 If you are unable to bring your dog from home, you can borrow a dog for the day from the Kauai Humane Society in Lihue.
 Exercise caution on warm days and be careful around steep cliffs.
+If you are renting a car, make sure you check the company’s dog policy.

 2 miles round trip, 550 feet of elevation gain; allow 1.5 hours